mvolkmann/blog/src/flutter.md

 In June 2019 Chris Sells, the Flutter Project Manager, said "Provider is the recommended way to do State Management for apps of all sizes."

-The provider library was created by Remi Rousselet.
+The provider package was created by Remi Rousselet.
 It is a wrapper around the {% aTargetBlank "https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html", "InheritedWidget" %} which is